Git-With-Chris/EmotiScan/README.md

 ## Disclaimer

-EmotiScan is designed for entertainment and educational purposes only.
+EmotiScan is strictly designed for entertainment and educational purposes only.
 The predictions provided by the application are not intended for use in critical decision-making processes.
 EmotiScan's results should not be considered definitive or used for any professional or diagnostic purposes.

 ## Preview